mariushelf/happyyeti.tech/index.md

 I work as a data scientist and data engineer at [Xomnia](https://xomnia.com).

 I am also a certified instructor of the Wim Hof Method.
-I teach how to use breathwork and extreme cold to gain more relaxation, happpyness and health.
+I teach how to use breathwork and extreme cold to gain more relaxation, happiness and health.
 Check out [happyyeti.nl](https://happyyeti.nl).

 ## Contact